Skip to main content

 ACHIEVE CANDIDACY

-To pass the qualifying examination in a core area, students must achieve a cumulative grade point average (GPA) of 3.0 or greater in the three courses in that core area.
+To demonstrate competency, students must achieve a cumulative grade point average (GPA) of 3.0 or greater in the three courses in that core area.
 Specifically:

 Read about the grade points associated with specific grade letters.

-Students who have not passed all three qualifying examinations at the end of their first year can remediate a lower GPA in a core area by retaking courses during their second year.
-Specifically, students can retake (in the second year only) as many of the core courses in a specific core area in which they received a B- or lower grade when the course was initially taken to bring the GPA in that core area to 3.0.
-When a course is retaken, the grade in the retake (whether higher or lower than the original grade) supersedes the original grade for the purposes of calculating the GPA in that core area.
+Students who have not met the grade requirements at the end of their first year can remediate a lower GPA in a core area by retaking courses during their second year.
+Specifically, students can retake (in the second year only) as many of the core courses in a specific core area to bring the GPA in that core area to 3.0.
+When a course is retaken, the grade in the retake (whether higher or lower than the original grade) supersedes the original grade for the purpose of calculating the GPA in that core area.

 The Graduate School (TGS) requires satisfactory academic progress defined in part as maintaining a cumulative GPA of 3.0 or greater in all courses combined.
 Students may be excluded by TGS for failing to remediate this threshold within two quarters.
 Students should note that in calculating the overall cumulative GPA, the university includes both the original grade and the retake grade with equal weight when a course is retaken.
-This contrasts with how the GPA in the core areas is calculated to determine whether a student passes a qualifying exam.
+This contrasts with how the GPA in the core areas is calculated to determine whether a student demonstrates competency.

-All qualifying examinations must be completed by the end of the Spring Quarter of the second year of study.
-Students failing to pass all three qualifying examinations by this time are excluded from the program.
+Candidacy must be completed by the end of the Spring Quarter of the second year of study.
+Students failing to pass candidacy by this time are excluded from the program.
 There is no additional remediation period associated with this milestone.
+Students achieving candidacy should then submit the “PhD Qualifying Exam” form online in GSP.

 APPLY TO RECEIVE A MASTER’S DEGREE